ExplorViz-Archive/build-service/README.md

 - `npm run dev` to compile and restart the application upon changes in the source code
 - `npm run lint` to perform a style check on the application
 - `npm run test` to run the test script

+## Usage (Docker)
+### Requirements

+- Docker

+### Installation
+1. Clone this repository via `git clone https://github.com/ExplorViz/build-service.git`
+2. Run `docker build -t explorviz/build-service`
+3. Then run `docker run -p 8080:8080 explorviz/build-service` to start the application

+After updating the list of extensions the application should be up and running on localhost:8080.